Skip to main content

 Need to build dynamic forms for data collection?
 Want to gather survey data to make informed decisions?
 Keen to get feedback from customers and employees in one place?
 You can achieve all that with just a single app!

-In this article, you’ll learn how to build forms and enhance Confluence’s collaboration capabilities.
-Let’s dive in!
+In this article, you'll learn how to build forms and enhance Confluence’s collaboration capabilities using Forms for Confluence.
+Let's dive in!

-What are the benefits of Confluence forms and surveys?
+What are the benefits of creating forms in Confluence?

 Having the right information at the right time is critical for teams who handle support tickets or rely on survey feedback for decision-making.
 While Confluence is perfect for content creation, it lacks the form-building or survey tools you need for data collection and insight generation.

-• Let’s say that submitting a form is a required step for a specific operational process.
-You’ll need a way to review the information submitted and escalate the request to the right team.
+• Imagine that employees must submit a form as part of an operational process.
+You need a way to review the information submitted and escalate the request to the right team.

 • Or, if you have a customer-facing Confluence space, you can embed forms within a page and get feedback in a context that makes more sense to your customers.

-Most importantly, you'll want to have all your form responses securely stored inside Confluence for greater control over your team's data.
+Whatever the reason, you’ll have all your form responses securely stored inside Confluence for greater control over your team's data.

-To create a brand new form and host page, click Apps > Forms for Confluence in the top bar.
+1. To create a brand new form on a new blank page, click Apps > Forms for Confluence in the top bar.

 The Forms for Confluence app in the Confluence Apps dropdown menu